Degree Fields

 Employment

-About 28 percent of all jobs in the pharmaceutical and medicine manufacturing industry are in professional and related occupations, mostly scientists and science technicians.
-About 16 percent are in management occupations, another 13 percent are in office and administrative support, and 3 percent are in sales and related occupations.
-About 3 out of 10 jobs in the industry are in production occupations, including both low skilled and high skilled jobs.
+About 31 percent of all jobs in the pharmaceutical and medicine manufacturing industry are in professional and related occupations, mostly scientists and science technicians.
+About 27 percent of jobs are in production occupations, including both low skilled and high skilled jobs.
+The remaining jobs are primarily management, and office and administrative support occupations.

 The work of physical scientists, particularly chemists, also is important in the development of new drugs.
 Combinatorial and computational chemists create molecules and test them rapidly for desirable properties.
 Organic chemists, often using combinatorial chemistry, then combine new compounds for biological testing.
 Physical chemists separate and identify substances, determine molecular structure, help create new compounds, and improve manufacturing processes.
 Radiochemists trace the course of drugs through body organs and tissues.
 Pharmaceutical chemists set standards and specifications for the form of products and for storage conditions; they also see that drug labeling and literature meet the requirements of State and Federal laws.
 Analytical chemists test raw and intermediate materials and finished products for quality.